 [We are His people and the sheep of His pasture]

 One of my favorite songs right now is a song by Tenth Avenue North called What You Want.
 Aside from it being catchy and up beat, it was the lyrics that made the most impact on me.
 One of the lines, in particular, spoke volumes: “So many leaders.
-You ask for Followers.”
-We can forget all too quickly who’s truly in the lead.
+You ask for followers.”
+We call ourselves Jesus’ followers, but do we follow Him?

 Herding and Flocking

+Sheep will run from what frightens them, instinctively banning together for protection.
+This is apparently their ONLY protection from predators.
 There is safety in numbers.
-Is it any wonder that our Lord wants us to be as one… united?
-It’s much more difficult for a predator to pick a sheep out of a group than to go after a few strays.
+Is it any wonder than that our Lord wants us to gather together?
+(Hebrews 10:25) It’s much more difficult for a predator to pick a sheep out of a group than to go after a few strays.

-Amazingly, God’s plan can be seen in the things that He’s created, so that people are without excuse for the choices they make.
+Amazingly, God’s plan can truly be seen in the things that He’s created, so that people are without excuse for the choices they make.
 (Romans 1:18-32)